reubenconducts/reubenconducts.github.io/_posts/2025-04-01-ee-coconut.md

 # Structured Pruning

 For years, it has been known that neural networks have extensive redundancy in their weights ([Le Cun et al. (1990)](https://proceedings.neurips.cc/paper_files/paper/1989/file/6c9882bbac1c7093bd25041881277658-Paper.pdf), [Han et al. (2015)](https://arxiv.org/pdf/1506.02626), [Frankle and Carbin (2019)](https://arxiv.org/pdf/1803.03635)), and that pruning these weights can lead to significant gains in efficiency with little-to-no loss in accuracy.
-Not all weights in a network are used as frequently as others in a given forward pass:

-[TODO: mention that redundancy comes from training]
+Large neural networks exhibit a phenomenon known as **double descent** ([Belkin et al. 2019](https://arxiv.org/abs/1812.11118) for the original paper and [a lucid exposition](https://arxiv.org/pdf/2303.14151)), where a model appears to overfit in training (as is predicted by statistical learning theory) before beginning to generalize.
+The intuition behind this unintuitive result is that large models have sub-networks that generalize better than the network as a whole.
+These sub-networks are highly contingent on the randomization of weights at the beginning of training and emerge only through the training process.
+That is to say, while the entirety of the network may not be terribly useful during inference, it is critical during training.

+As a result, large swaths of neural networks may be deleted in their entirety (outright, or in a task-specific manner) with essentially no decrease in accuracy.
+Determining which parts are worth keeping is a challenging task: in an MLP with three hidden layers each 10 neurons, the "minimal subnetwork" may have only 9 neurons total, but determining which these are could take a search of over 14 million possibilities (each of which would need to be evaluated on a sufficiently large validation set).
+A more efficient yet slightly sub-optimal process for pruning models would be beneficial, and this comes in the form of **structured pruning**.

+## Pruning Attention Heads

+As we noted above, attention is the most compute-intensive aspect of LMs as sequence length grows.
+We can save a large amount of computation by removing entire attention heads, directly inputting zeros into the MLP layer where their outputs would be.
+Suppose we have an LM with 8 attention heads, embedding dimension 512, and MLP with one hidden layer of intermediate dimension 1024.
+Given an input sequence with 1000 tokens, the attention layer takes
+$$
+8 \times 1000 \times 512^2 + 6 \times 1000^2 \times 512 = 2,097,152,000 + 3,072,000,000 = 5,169,152,000
+$$
+FLOPs, and the MLP takes
+$$
+16 \times 1000 \times 512^2 = 4,194,304,000
+$$
+FLOPs.
+If we are able to prune two attention heads in this layer, we will save
+$$
+6 \times 1000^2 \times 128 = 768,000,000
+$$
+FLOPs in the attention layer, about 8% of FLOPs for the layer as a whole.

+## Pruning Entire Layers

 # Chain-of-Thought Prompting